edipofederle/sri/README.md

 # Sri - Ruby Interpreter

 A Ruby interpreter implemented in Clojure with support for GraalVM native image compilation.
+(VERY early stage. but already can run basic ruby program (see example directory))
 ## Building

 ### Prerequisites